-Coming up this September, Fortnum’s X Frank will be debuting unseen masterpieces by modern British artist, John Virtue.
+Fortnum’s X Frank are debuting a collection of unseen masterpieces by modern British artist, John Virtue.

 Words by Rebecca Cameron